 Baby development at 10-11 months: what’s happening

 Your baby is very interested in conversations.
 You’ll often hear baby’s first word around this age.
-She’s still mainly babbling but might try out one or two words she knows the meaning of, especially ‘dada’ or ‘mama’.
+Baby is still mainly babbling but might try out 1-2 words they understand, especially ‘dada’ or ‘mama’.

-When you sing with your baby, she might join in.
-She also enjoys looking at pictures in books and loves reading with you.
+When you sing with your baby, they might join in.
+Your baby also enjoys looking at pictures in books and loves reading with you.

-Over the past few months your baby has learned to show emotions like caution and fear.
-But now he might start to feel more comfortable around strangers and show fewer signs of stranger anxiety than he used to.
-He’s also more aware of his own needs, and can let you know what he wants.
+Over the past few months, your baby has learned to show emotions like caution and fear.
+But now they might start to feel less fearful of strangers than they used to.
+Your baby is also more aware of their own needs, and they can let you know what they want.

 Your baby is busy learning all the time.
-She loves finding hidden objects – for example, a toy hidden under a cup.
-She also likes it when you show her how things work – for example, how to put a lid on a container.
-And she’s reaching out and grabbing things, using them and maybe even throwing them!
+Your baby loves finding hidden objects – for example, a toy hidden under a cup.
+Your baby also likes it when you show them how things work – for example, how to put a lid on a container.
+And your baby is reaching out and grabbing things, using them and maybe even throwing them!

-Your baby will probably need help to stand, but he might try standing on his own for a few seconds.
-He’s more comfortable walking around if he can hold onto furniture or he might want to hold your hand.
-But sometimes he wants to try walking on his own without your help.
+Your baby will probably need help to stand, but they might try standing on their own for a few seconds.
+Babies are more comfortable walking around if they can hold onto furniture, or they might want to hold your hand.
+But your baby might want to try walking on their own without your help too.